 Polymarket is the world's largest prediction market, with over $1.5 billion in weekly trading volume.
 You trade on the outcomes of real-world events, elections, Fed decisions, sports, crypto prices, and more — all by using simple yes/no contracts.
-As of late 2025, it's fully legal for U.S. users, as Polymarket acquired CFTC-licensed exchange QCEX, bringing it under federal oversight.
+Polymarket was previously unavailable in the U.S. but has since made a return thanks to its acquisition of the CFTC-licensed exchange QCEX, bringing it under federal oversight.

 How Polymarket Works